Governor Pen Portraits

 As a parent, I feel very fortunate that my children attend a school where they feel secure and happy and make exceptional progress.
 I hope that as a Parent Governor I will be able to give something back to the school and support such dedicated and committed staff.

 I became a governor because I want to contribute towards the improvements I have witnessed taking place in the school.

-I have a daughter currently in year 3 and a second in reception in September.
-I also have a 2 year old boy, which will mean I hope to be involved with the school for the next 10 years.
-Over the last 3 years I have seen my daughter thrive both socially and academically and recognise the part that the whole school staff team have played in this.
+I have a daughter currently in year 5 and a second in Year 2.
+I also have a 3 year old boy, which will mean I hope to be involved with the school for the next 10 years.
+Over the years I have seen my daughters thrive both socially and academically and recognise the part that the whole school staff team have played in this.